yearn/yearn-exporter/readme.md

 ## Docker setup

 The dockerized exporter is controlled via multiple docker commands which are invoked via multiple Makefile recipes.
-It's possible to specify three different params that control which exporters are started on which network.
+It's possible to specify multiple Makefile args that control which exporters are started on which network.
-The available env variables to control the startup sequence of containers are the following:
+The available args to control the startup sequence of containers are the following:

-- `$NETWORK`: one of `ethereum`, `fantom`, `arbitrum`, `optimism`, `gnosis`
+- `network`: one of `ethereum`, `fantom`, `arbitrum`, `optimism`, `gnosis`, see `make list-networks`
-- `$COMMANDS`: a list of strings delimited with whitespace pointing to brownie scripts in `./scripts/` e.g. `exporters/partners exporters/vaults`
+- `commands`: a list of strings delimited with whitespace pointing to brownie scripts in `./scripts/` e.g. `exporters/partners exporters/vaults`, see `make list-commands`
+- `filter`: used for `make logs` and `make down` to match the container name substring.

 This is a flexible approach to start multiple containers on multiple networks which can be used for a given network or given exporters of a certain type and a combination of both.